-Make sure your baby is latching the nipples properly that helps her suck properly and that provides abundant amount of milk to your baby.
-Improper latching is always the major reason of low milk supply.
-If you are not able to make your baby latch properly, take help of a lactation consultant and help your baby swallow the milk properly.
+Make sure your baby is latching the nipples properly that helps her suck properly and that provides an abundant amount of milk to your baby.
+Improper latching is always the major reason for the low milk supply.
+If you are not able to make your baby latch properly, take the help of a lactation consultant and help your baby swallow the milk properly.

 Don’t Skip Feeding Your Baby

-Doctors advise to breastfed your baby frequently and even during the nights.
+Doctors advise you to breastfeed your baby frequently and even during the night.
 Frequent breastfeeding ensures that your body makes more milk for your baby’s needs.
 If you are a working mother, you can try to express milk with a breast pump so that your breasts won’t store milk and keep creating more milk for the baby.

 Take Help Of Lactation Consultant